WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 6. **hcv\_sim\_R2.fq** = the name of read file 2
 7. **>** = direct the output into a file
 8. **1b.sam** = the name of the output SAM file to create

-Typically, a SAM file contains a single line for each read alignment in the data set, and this line stores a single alignment result (reference name, alignment location, CIGAR string, the read sequence itself, read quality, etc).

-Overall, this will create an output file called 1b.sam in the current directory, which contains the results (in SAM format) of aligning all our reads to the reference sequence 1b\_hcv\_ref.fasta.
+Overall, this command will create an output file called 1b.sam in the current directory, which contains the results (in SAM format) of aligning all our reads to the reference sequence 1b\_hcv\_ref.fasta.

 When bwa has finished (and your prompt comes back), check that the SAM file has been created.